ICP/ IEPE Technology

 The current stabilization device above is used instead of resistor for several reasons.
 Very high dynamic resistance of diode provides gain of source follower, which is very near to 1 and does not depend on input voltage value.
 In addition, the diode can be replaced to provide large current values for DC connections, as shown in Figure 2 (the correct diode orientation in the diagram is critical for correct operation).
-Except for special models, standard ICP sensors require minimum 2 mA for correct operation.
+Except for special models, standard ICP/ IEPE sensors require minimum 2 mA for correct operation.

 Figure.
 2 DC diode

 1 — physical configuration; 2 — DC current flow direction; 3 — equivalent electric circuit.

 Typical limit value for such type of diode is maximum 4 mA, but several diodes can be connected at the same time for high current levels.
 Instead of diodes, all signal converters with mains power must use DC circuits (current up to 20 mA), especially when using long distance cables.

 Data signal is isolated in output stage of signal converter.
 The capacitor with 10-30 mF capacitance together with a resistor shift the sensor displacement voltage removal signal level.
 It results in operation in AC mode without drift.